-After Texas shooting, 'most our church family is gone'
+Texas church gunman escaped mental health facility in 2012

 Story highlights

+- Devin Patrick Kelley escaped New Mexico behavioral health center in 2012, police documents show

-- Gunman had been obsessed with domestic dispute, officials say
+- The gunman had been obsessed with a domestic dispute, officials say

-- Air Force investigates how it handled gunman's records of domestic violence conviction

-(CNN)The gunman who killed 26 people inside a small Texas church on Sunday was armed with an assault rifle, 15 loaded magazines and an obsession with a family dispute.
+(CNN)The man who killed more than 20 people at a small Texas church escaped from a mental health facility five years ago after sneaking guns onto an Air Force base and making threats against commanders, according to a police report.

+Devin Patrick Kelley's June 2012 escape from Peak Behavioral Health Systems in New Mexico occurred months after he was accused of abusing his ex-wife and her child, according to an El Paso Police Department report obtained by CNN affiliate KVIA on Tuesday.

+Kelley was picked up after the Santa Teresa, New Mexico, facility listed him as missing.
+The documents said officers had been warned that Kelley was a danger to himself and others and that he had sneaked firearms onto Holloman Air Force Base, where he had reportedly threatened his commanders.

+Kelley had been placed into pretrial confinement at a civilian facility days before his escape, according to two Air Force officials.

-As investigators start to piece together a picture of Devin Patrick Kelley, more clues have emerged over the deadliest shooting in Texas history, in which the gunman massacred parishioners ranging in age from 17 months to 77 years old.
+As investigators try to piece together a picture of Kelley, more clues have emerged in the deadliest shooting in modern Texas history.
+Authorities placed the death toll at 26, including an unborn child.
+The dead parishioners from the First Baptist Church in Sutherland Springs ranged in age from 17 months to 77 years old.

+Kelly had previously attended the Texas church but he was not welcomed there, Wilson County Sheriff Joe Tackitt told CNN on Tuesday.

+Pastor Frank Pomeroy of First Baptist Church knew Kelley from his attendance at church events, according to Tackitt.
+The pastor wanted him out.

+On Sunday, Kelley reappeared at the church.
+This time, he was armed with an assault rifle, 15 loaded magazines and an obsession with a family dispute.

+Kelley, who had a record of violence, was consumed by a dispute with his mother-in-law and spent time posting anti-God and pro-gun statements on Facebook in the months before the shooting, according to officials, as well as acquaintances and former classmates.

-The gunman, who had a record of violence, was obsessed with a domestic dispute, officials said.
-He sent threatening text messages to his mother-in-law and texted her as recently as Sunday morning -- not long before he carried out the mass shooting, authorities said.
+He sent threatening text messages to his mother-in-law and texted her as recently as Sunday morning -- not long before he sprayed bullets at the people in the church with an assault rifle, authorities said.
+He may have thought she was at church on Sunday.

-"There are many ways that he could have taken care of the mother-in-law without coming with 15 loaded magazines and an assault rifle to a church," Freeman Martin of the Texas Department of Public Safety said.
-"I think he came here with a purpose and a mission."
+"There are many ways that he could have taken care of the mother-in-law without coming with 15 loaded magazines and an assault rifle to a church," said Freeman Martin of the Texas Department of Public Safety.

 Latest developments